Luce Line State Trail in transition

 The trail has received significant financial backing from the cities of Winsted, Silver Lake, and Hutchinson.

-The DNR expects to complete 23 miles of base preparation work along the trail in 2014.
+The DNR completed 23 miles of base preparation work along the trail in 2014.

 Paving the western part of the Luce Line State Trail from Winsted to Cedar Mills has been in the DNR’s master plan recommendations since 1997.